Homogenization of Non-symmetric Jump Processes: Examples and comparisons

 Note that this is the type of assumption in \cite{HIT77}.
 Then by L'H\^opital's rule, we have

-Thus, our assumption \eqref{kappa_0} is fulfilled by letting Now using Theorem \ref{homogenization}, the Feller process generated by $\A_{\mathrm{1d}}^\e$ converges in distribution, as $\e\to0^+$, to a one-dimensional $\alpha$-stable L\'evy process $\bar X$ with L\'evy triplet $(\bar b,0,\bar \nu)$ in \eqref{homogenized}.
+Thus, our assumption \eqref{kappa_0} is fulfilled by letting And assumption \eqref{ez} hold trivially.
+Now using Theorem \ref{homogenization}, the Feller process generated by $\A_{\mathrm{1d}}^\e$ converges in distribution, as $\e\to0^+$, to a one-dimensional $\alpha$-stable L\'evy process $\bar X$ with L\'evy triplet $(\bar b,0,\bar \nu)$ in \eqref{homogenized}.
 Let $\mu$ be the invariant measure of the Feller process generated by

 Then the homogenized drift $\bar b$ is